Wednesday, May 4, 2016

 1 stick of butter

 Place pat of butter in a skillet over medium heat.
 Spread cream cheese over half of a tortilla and place cheese side UP in the skillet.
 Sprinkle shredded chicken over cream cheese.
-Top chicken with shredded cheese and fold over the "bald" side of the tortilla and let sizzle a bit.
+Top chicken with peppers and onions and shredded cheese and fold over the "bald" side of the tortilla and let sizzle a bit.
 Flip over to cook other side and let cheese melt.
 Place on a paper towel and cut with a pizza cutter into four even triangles.
 Serve with salsa and sour cream!